 There are lots of superstitions regarding Holy Week especially during Easter Triduum (Holy Thursday, Good Friday, and Black Saturday).

-We Filipinos love to take a bath everyday.
+At first glance it seems like a superstitious belief.
+But if we study it closely we will understand the following: We Filipinos love to take a bath everyday.
 Since Good Friday is a day of fasting and abstinence, not taking a bath in Good Friday “because God is dead” became a part of the abstinence from the things that are pleasurable to us.
 It is a part of mortification, of disciplining the body, of sharing the suffering of Christ.

 God being “dead” during Good Friday contains truth.
 It contains the truth that God died in his humanity in the Person of Jesus Our Lord.